chef-partners/marketplace_image/README.md

 If testing the Chef Sever AIO products you'll want to run `chef-server-ctl test` to verify that all the Chef Server endpoints are functioning and verify that the events made it into Analytics.

-For Chef Compliance you might want to try scanning an additional AWS node.

 ## Release Marketplace Images